Set on a fibre broadband package, but unsure what’s available where you live? Here’s everything you need to know

 Downside is, it's slower, with average speeds of around 10-11Mbps.
-That said, those speeds are typically more enough for most low-occupancy households.
+That said, those speeds are typically more than enough for most low-occupancy households.
 You may struggle if you live in shared accommodation with multiple occupants or in a large family home, though.

 In these instances, mobile broadband is well worth a look.
 Speeds match what you’d get with fibre and, unlike standard broadband packages, there’s no wires to contend with either.
-Bear in mind, though, if you go down this route latency may be a problem.
+Bear in mind if you go down this route latency may be a problem.
 And most mobile internet packages also have restrictive download limits too.